Frequently asked questions and tips

 In some races tandem means that you can do each leg of the race at the same time.
 That is not the case with this race.
 In the PPP, Tandem means that racers have the option of using a tandem bike and/or a 2-person kayak for the Bike and Paddle legs.

 In Tandem Teams, racers may complete the bike leg using a tandem bike and the paddle leg using a 2-person kayak.
-In Open Teams, racers do not have the option of a tandem bike, but they do have the option of a 2-person kayak instead of a one person canoe.
+In Open Teams, racers do NOT have the option of a tandem bike, only bike fairings, but they do have the option of a 2-person kayak instead.

 In the Family Teams category, if the racer completing the run leg is 12 or under, they will also have the option of completing the shortened run course.
 If BOTH racers completing the paddle leg in a Family Team are 12 and Under, they have the option of using a 2 person kayak, as well.
 If only one racer is 12 and Under and wants to paddle with an adult then the only option is a 2-person canoe.

 Unfortunately we cannot allow parents to chaperone their kids on the bike course.
-The only case in which it would be allowed for a parent and child to complete the bike course together is if they are racing in a Tandem division and are using a tandem bike.
+There is only one case in which it would be allowed and guaranteed for a parent and child to complete the bike course together and it is if they are racing in a Tandem division and are using a tandem bike.
+One other options would be for a family of four to register two pairs in the same Family Pairs division.
+If parents and children alternate in a specific way, it would allow for a parent and child to be on the bike course at the same time.

 There is a Public Group page on Facebook for Pole Pedal Paddle.
 Many folks will post their needs to this group and find racers this way.
 You can also try reaching out to events@mbsef.org and we will let you know if anyone who meets your need is looking for a team.

 No. This is not operationally feasible.
-Especially this year, where our boat take-out is in a different location than the put-in.
+Especially now, with our boat take-out is in a different location than the put-in.

 Some racers complete the Paddle Leg on a paddle board – this is allowed in all categories and divisions.